 Twist: For a longer, more challenging campaign, the evil can be a Thieves or Assassins guild that must be infiltrated from within.
 To put a spin on the more classic idea, the party must identify the source or location of evil first before they attempt to destroy it — or the source of evil keeps moving (a temple that magically changes location every week, etc.)

 There be Dragons!
 Dragons are arguably the most iconic monster in fantasy adventure games.
 Ridding a village of a marauding dragon is a tried and true adventure hook.
 But don’t be afraid to throw some new angle on it.
 Perhaps the dragon is actually of good ilk but has been possessed by a demon.
-Does the party kill the dragon outright, or try to exorcise its evil host?
-Sometimes the party must subdue or capture a dragon, but what if their intent is to retrieve dragon eggs or younglings without engaging the parent (who would most likely wipe them out if confronted directly)?
+Does the party kill the dragon outright, or try to exorcise its evil host thus saving the dragon’s life (who doesn’t want a grateful dragon on their side)?
+Sometimes the party must subdue or capture a dragon, but what if their intent is to retrieve dragon eggs or younglings without engaging the parent in combat (who would most likely wipe them out if confronted directly)?

-Twist: In one campaign, my party came upon a green dragon and a black dragon of relatively equal strength fighting each other in the air above them.
+Twist: In one campaign, my party emerged from a short adventure inside an evil temple to discover a green dragon and a black dragon of relatively equal strength fighting each other in the air above them.
 I allowed the party to take on the two dragons and role-play the battle.
-Once that dragon duel was resolved and only one dragon remained, the party then had to fight the wounded and weakened beast that remained.
+Once that dragon duel was resolved and only one dragon remained, the party then had to fight the wounded and weakened beast that remained (as their main characters).
 Another idea is for the party to discover a dragon in a compromising position, such as a wyrm in chains or weakened because of a prior battle.
 Another variation is for the party to meet an intelligent, speaking dragon and convince it to do something against its nature.

 Gather Ye Weapons.
-Like the Marvel Universe storyline, the party must gather a particular set of artifacts, each with its own set of challenges, to create a new weapon that is used to counter some Big Bad Evil.
-A complication you can add to this is some evil person or group is also seeking the artifacts, motivating the party to act quickly.
+Like the Marvel Universe story line, the party must gather a particular set of artifacts, each with its own set of challenges, to create a new weapon that is used to counter some Big Bad Evil.
+A complication you can add to this is some evil person or group is also seeking the artifacts, motivating the party to act quickly to get them first.
 The classic AD&D module, White Plume Mountain, is a great example of this adventure type.

 Out There Ideas

 These ideas deviate dramatically from the common tropes and themes listed above.
 One of the best things about fantasy table-top role-playing games — or any genre, really — is the fun is limited only by your imagination.
-Sometimes it’s fun to let it run wild.
+Sometimes it’s fun to let your imagination run wild.

 Some of these ideas are straightforward, while others are truly ‘out there.’